juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 image: /assets/uploads/robot.gif
 credit: adopted from https://giphy.com/
 ---
-A while back, I wrote a blog on ["Chatbot Tsunami"](https://juji.io/blog/chatbot-tsunami-the-good-bad/), mentioning that our world is now inundated with chatbots, including both "[good ones](https://www.newvoicesnasem.org/post/using-artificial-intelligence-to-combat-misinformation-about-covid-19)" that can help us fulfill our requests and "bad ones" that can hardly understand or achieve anything.
+A while back, I wrote a blog on ["Chatbot Tsunami"](https://juji.io/blog/chatbot-tsunami-the-good-bad/), mentioning that our world is now inundated with chatbots, including both "[good ones](https://www.newvoicesnasem.org/post/using-artificial-intelligence-to-combat-misinformation-about-covid-19)" that can help us fulfill our requests and "bad ones" that can hardly understand users or achieve anything.

 Since Juji aims at powering "good" chatbots with the smarts needed to help users, I had assumed two things: